Piercing Pain Charts | Which body piercings hurt the most?

 - Take slow and deep breathes: try and look up some calming breathing techniques.

 - Stay calm.

-Below we have a few pain level charts based upon the general customer experiences and the pain levels they reported.
+Below, we have a few pain level charts based on the general customer experiences and their reported pain levels.

 Save this guide: